polyculeli/ansible-container/README.md

 # Ansible Container

-This repository containes the code and ci pipeline to create an ansible container for our automation scripts.
+This repository containers the code and ci pipeline to create an ansible container for our automation scripts.